alexeypav/user-logon-audit/README.md

 \------------- Web Based Logon Logging Ver 1.0  --------
 \-
-\-   	Audit and track user logins and help with
+\-   	Audit and track user logins
-\-       problem Solving.
 \-
 \-	Upgrade from and inspired by
 \-	the original Batch Script Logger